 The services include race alerts – with a functional notification system to alert you of all upcoming events – live streaming (including most US events), race replays and performance analysis, handicapping, and the TGV talent picks.
 The welcome bonus upon first deposit is very interesting and can be redeemed from the App as well as from the website platform.

 The app can be downloaded easily form the Google Play Store or from the TGV website and, within a handful of minutes, you can create your profile, make a deposit, redeem the bonuses, and place your first bet.

 The user interface and graphics are modern, elegant, and well-organized.
-Using the app is very simple and intuitive – everything you look for is exactly where you would expect it to be.
+Using the app is very simple and intuitive.
+It’s not only us who rate the app, according to Gamble USA, it’s the #1 US horse racing app.
+Everything you look for is exactly where you would expect it to be.

 2. Xpressbet Horse Race Betting

 This App is developed by Xpressbet LLC, part of the Stronach Group Company which operates on several notorious racetracks such as Pimlico, Santa Anita Park, Portland Meadows, Gulfstream Park, and Golden Gate Fields.
 Xpressbet is an American licensed horse racing betting operator, active since 2002, that covers over 300 racetracks around the globe.
 It offers a simple and secure way to bet on races from North America and overseas.
 Horse Racing Betting is the Official Betting App of the Santa Anita Park, Gulfstream Park, Preakness Stakes, and the Pegasus World Cup.

 The main events it covers are the Kentucky Derby, Breeders’ Cup and Belmont Stakes, but it also includes Del Mar, the New York Racing Association (NYRA) tracks, and Keeneland.